 - a.
-Insurers should protect network (hardware, firmware and software components) integrity including control of information flow, boundary protection, and network segregation if needed. - b.
-For example, An insurer should establish real-time, or near real-time continuous monitoring capabilities to detect anomalous activities and events.
+Insurers should protect network (hardware, firmware and software components) integrity including control of information flow, boundary protection and network segregation, if needed. - b.
+For example, an insurer should consider establishing real-time, or near real-time continuous monitoring capabilities to detect anomalous activities and events.
 One practice currently in use to accomplish this is commonly referred to as a Security Operations Centre (SOC).
-Insurers should consider establishing a SOC or developing similar capability to provide round the clock monitoring and such capabilities should be adaptively maintained and tested. - c.
+Insurers may consider establishing a SOC or developing similar capability to provide round the clock monitoring and such capabilities should be adaptively maintained and tested.
+(C/I 5.2.1) - c.
 The insurers should be able to recognize signs of a potential cyber incident, or detect that an actual breach has taken place, which is essential to strong cybersecurity.
 Early detection provides an insurer with useful lead time to mount appropriate countermeasures against a potential breach, and allows proactive containment of actual breaches.
-In the latter case, early containment could effectively mitigate the impact of the attack - for example, by preventing an intruder from gaining access to confidential data or exfiltration of such data. - d.
+In the latter case, early containment could effectively mitigate the impact of the attack - for example, by preventing an intruder from gaining access to confidential data or exfiltration of such data.
+(C/I 5.1) - d.
 In view of the stealthy and sophisticated nature of cybersecurity incidents and the multiple entry points through which a compromise could take place, an insurer should maintain effective capabilities to extensively monitor for anomalous activities. - e.
 The insurers should monitor relevant internal and external activities and events, seeking to detect vulnerabilities through a combination of signature monitoring for known vulnerabilities and behaviourally-based detection mechanisms. - f.
 Insurers' detection capabilities should also address misuse of access by third party service providers, policyholders, potential insider threats, and other advanced threat activity.
 These processes should be informed by and integrated with a strong cyber threat intelligence programme. - g.
-As part of the monitoring process, insurers should manage the identities and credentials for physical, logical, and remote access to information assets, based on principles of least privilege and separation of duties. - h.
-An insurer should implement, within relevant legal boundaries, measures to capture and analyse anomalous behavior by persons with access to the corporate network. - i.
+As part of the monitoring process, insurers should manage the identities and credentials for physical, logical, and remote access to information assets, based on principles such as least privilege and separation of duties.
+(NIST Framework, Section: Protect PR) - h.
+An insurer should implement, within relevant legal boundaries, measures to capture and analyse anomalous behavior by persons with access to the corporate network.
+(C/I 5.2.5) - i.
 The insurers should have the ability to detect an intrusion early, as this capability is critical for swift containment and recovery.
 Insurers should take a defence-in-depth approach by instituting multi-layered detection controls covering people, processes, and technology, with each layer serving as a safety net for preceding layers. - j.
 In addition, an effective intrusion detection capability could assist insurers in identifying deficiencies in their protective measures for early remediation.
-These capabilities would include data loss/leaks prevention and detection, the recording and documentation of
+These capabilities could include, for example, data loss/leaks prevention and detection, the recording and documentation of audit logs, event data aggregation, correlation, analysis and communication, as well as network, personnel and external dependency activity monitoring.

-- audit logs, event data aggregation, correlation, analysis and communication, as well as network, personnel and external dependency activity monitoring. - k.
 The insurer should employ monitoring and detection capabilities to facilitate its incident response process and support information collection for the forensic investigation process.
+(C/I 5.2.4)